OWASP/www-staff/policy/employee-manual.md

 <a name="prohibited-reductions"></a>
 ### Prohibited Reductions/Complaint Procedure

-Any salaried exempt employee whose salary is reduced in violation of this policy will be reimbursed.
+Any salaried exempt employee whose salary is reduced, and the reduction itself is in violation of this policy, will be reimbursed.
 If you feel your salary has been improperly reduced, please notify your Insperity human resource specialist.
 No employee will be penalized in any way for making a complaint.
 This policy is intended solely to implement Fair Labor Standards Act (FLSA) regulatory requirements, and applicable state law will be applied and modified as necessary in accordance with the requirements, and is not to be considered any type of contract.

 <a name="hours-of-operation"></a>
 ## HOURS OF OPERATION

-Normal operating hours for The OWASP Foundation are from 8:00 AM to 5:00 PM, Monday through Friday.
+Normal operating hours for The OWASP Foundation are from 8:00 AM to 5:00 PM, Monday through Friday in the employees location.
 These hours may vary depending upon your position and work requirements.
 All exempt and non-exempt, full-time regular employees are expected to work a standard forty (40) hour work week.

 Give your supervisor as much advance notice as possible for any schedule changes.